mbari-org/deepsea-ai/docs/commands/process.md

 ## Elastic Cluster Processing

 If you have setup an Elastic Cluster Service to processing data in batch, you can use it with the **ecsprocess** option.
-This is the most cost effective way to process data in bulk.
+This is the most cost-effective way to process data in bulk.

 To process videos in a directory with the job name *"DocRickets dive 1423"* in your cluster called *benthic33k* :